Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 To Be or Not to Be (1942), 99 minutes, D: Ernst Lubitsch

 A classic, black comedy satire, propagandizing and exposing the real nature of the Nazis by lampooning the Third Reich and its leader.
-Hilarious Joseph Tura (Jack Benny) and flirtatious Maria (Carole Lombard), the husband-and-wife stars of a shabby Polish Shakespearean theatrical group, satirize and outwit the Nazis during World War II in Nazi-occupied Warsaw.
-Their anti-Nazi play is censored and replaced with a production of Hamlet.
-They help Polish flyer Lt.
-Stanislav Sobinski (Robert Stack) prevent a spy named Prof. Alexander Siletsky (Stanley Ridges) from delivering names of the underground to the Gestapo.
-Joseph gives priceless imitations of Hamlet and Hitler.
-Notable as Carole Lombard's last film before her tragic death in a plane crash.
+It was a controversial film that used humor to deliver a powerful message against tyranny.
+Remade as a comedy To Be or Not to Be (1983), by director Mel Brooks.
+The two leads were hilarious Joseph Tura (Jack Benny) and flirtatious Maria (Carole Lombard in her final screen appearance, before her tragic death in a plane crash) - the husband-and-wife stars of a shabby Polish Shakespearean theatrical group.
+They satirized and outwitted the Nazis during World War II in Nazi-occupied Warsaw.
+Their anti-Nazi play was censored and replaced with a production of Shakespeare's Hamlet.
+Hammy and vain Joseph gave priceless imitations of Hamlet and Hitler and other disguises to fool the inquisitive Nazis, led by bumbling Col. Ehrhardt (Sig Ruman), aka "Concentration Camp" Ehrhardt.
+They helped Polish flyer Lt.
+Stanislav Sobinski (Robert Stack), who was madly in love with Maria, to prevent an imposter-spy sent from England named Prof. Alexander Siletsky (Stanley Ridges) from delivering names of the underground resistance to the Gestapo.

 Woman of the Year (1942), 112 minutes, D: George Stevens